A9HORA/Grapher/README.md

 No. Grapher discovers operations from traffic analysis, not from the server's schema.
 It works on targets where introspection is completely disabled.

 **Does it work with Apollo, Relay, urql, and other GraphQL clients?**
 Yes.
-Grapher detects GraphQL operations regardless of which client library the application uses.
-It captures from Apollo, Relay, urql, graphql-request, TanStack Query, and any other client that sends standard GraphQL requests.
+Grapher captures operations from any GraphQL client that sends standard query requests — including Apollo, Relay, urql, graphql-request, TanStack Query, and others.
+Clients that generate queries dynamically at runtime (such as gqty) are supported through live traffic capture when the browser executes the query.

 **Does it modify any requests or responses?**
 No. Grapher is entirely passive.
 It only reads traffic — it never injects, modifies, or replays anything.

 **What about operations built at runtime using dynamic JavaScript?**
-Grapher resolves variable references and reconstructs dynamically assembled queries from JS bundles.
-For operations that resist static analysis, the Execute JS Bundles feature runs the code in a sandboxed environment to capture runtime-assembled queries.
+Grapher resolves variable references and string concatenation chains to reconstruct dynamically assembled queries from JS bundles.
+For operations that resist static analysis, the Execute JS Bundles feature runs the code in a sandboxed environment to capture additional operations.
+Queries built through runtime computation — such as loops or conditional logic based on user state — are captured from live traffic when the browser sends them.

 **Can I use it alongside InQL or other GraphQL extensions?**
 Yes.
 Grapher focuses on discovery.
 InQL and others focus on testing.
 They complement each other — use Grapher to find the full attack surface, then use other tools to test it.